 Overnight in Chiang Mai.

-Travel thirty minutes by vehicle north of Chiang Mai city to a long-tail boat dock, where you will take a leisurely stroll around the grounds with a herbal garden.
+Travel thirty minutes by vehicle north of Chiang Mai city to a long-tail boat dock and be taken on a leisurely stroll around the grounds with an herbal garden.
 Then board a long-tail boat and enjoy a 30-minute cruise along the rural Mae Ping River.
-Along the river banks, you will see traditional wooden houses and modern residences.
+Along the river banks, see traditional wooden houses and modern residences.
 Arrive at a boat landing and walk for about 10 minutes from the landing to Waroros fresh food market for a visit, experiencing the Northern Thai way of life.
-From the market you take a trishaw ride along Tapae Road past City Walls and along Ratchadamnoen Road to Wat Phra Singh.
+From the market, take a trishaw ride along Tapae Road past City Walls and along Ratchadamnoen Road to Wat Phra Singh.

 In the afternoon, explore ancient Chiang Mai, including its old city walls, gates, moat and markets.
-After visiting Wat Suan Dok, where the ashes of Chiang Mai’s royal family are interred, you continue to Wat Phra That Doi Suthep, the temple on the mountain, and the most sacred in Northern Thailand.
-Your experienced guide will explain the story of the temple, the white elephant and lead you around its impressive chedi and show its beautiful murals.
+After visiting Wat Suan Dok, where the ashes of Chiang Mai’s royal family are interred, continue to Wat Phra That Doi Suthep, the temple on the mountain and the most sacred in Northern Thailand.
+The experienced guide will explain the story of the temple, the white elephant and explain its impressive chedi and show its beautiful murals.
 In the late afternoon, the tourist masses have already left the temple grounds and dusk will give a very special atmosphere.
-After your private blessing ceremony, witness the magical evening chanting of the monks.
+After a private blessing ceremony, witness the magical evening chanting of the monks.
 End with the spectacularly romantic evening view over Chiang Mai with its millions of glittering lights.

 Overnight in Chiang Mai.

-After breakfast, free at leisure until transfer to Chiang Mai airport for your flight to Luang Prabang.
+After breakfast, spend the rest of the day at leisure before the transfer to Chiang Mai Airport for the flight to Luang Prabang.